hirak99/ordered_thread_pool/readme.md

 }
 ```

-Note how this reads very similar to your original code, with the workers abstracted away.
+Note how this reads very similar to the original code.
+This does a few things -
+* Spawns 10 threads and distributes incoming tasks.
+* If `CostlyFn(...)` takes too long and all threads are busy, this blocks further input.
+This is governed by the second construction parameter, and can be turned off by passing 0.
+* Even though the function will now be parallelized, the outputs will be displayed in order.

 ## Features